MilasBaumgarten/FoMo/pages/the_effects_of_sympathetic_stimulation_induced_by_mental_stress_on_signal_averages_electrocardiogram.md

 ### self report reduced PEP increase
 ## [[Cardiac Output]] also showed a significant main effect of emotion (differing results in prior research [28,23,30])
 ### same reactions as before
+### self report significantly reduced CO in anger group, not so much in shame & control group
+## TPR did not exhibit main effects for emotion
+### instead self report had a significant reaction